Rays rally from 7-run deficit to beat Blue Jays 10-9

 Tampa Bay’s comeback denied Sanchez his first victory since he beat Oakland on April 27.
 Sanchez, who has lost 13 consecutive decisions, allowed four runs and six hits in 5 2/3 innings.
 He walked none and struck out 10, including six straight to start the game, a Blue Jays’ record.

+“I’ve just got to keep building off what I’ve been doing,” Sanchez said.
+“I’m not quite there yet but I’m definitely making strides to that point.”

-Tampa Bay’s Travis d’Arnaud chased Sanchez with a two-run double in the sixth.
+Tampa Bay’s Travis d’Arnaud ended Sanchez’s day with a two-run double in the sixth.
 D’Arnaud has 23 RBIs in 18 July games, extending his team record by a catcher in a calendar month.

-During the game, Toronto traded veteran utilityman Eric Sogard across the diamond to Tampa Bay.
-The Blue Jays are expected to receive a minor leaguer in return for Sogard, who is having a career season.

-Sogard is batting .300 with 10 home runs and 30 RBIs in 73 games.
-He was due to start in right field but was scratched shortly before first pitch and replaced by Billy McKinney.

 TRAINER’S ROOM

-Rays: OF Kevin Kiermaier started in CF and went 0 for 3 with a walk at Class-A Charlotte on Sunday, his second rehab game.
+Rays: OF Kevin Kiermaier started in CF and went 0 for 3 with a walk at Class A Charlotte, his second rehab game.
 Kiermaier went 1 for 5 with a double as the DH on Saturday.
-Manager Kevin Cash said Kiermaier remains on track to come off the injured list Wednesday. … INF Daniel Robertson (right knee) went 1 for 3 and started at SS in a rehab game with Triple-A Durham on Saturday.
-It was Robertson’s first game with Durham. … OF Avisail Garcia, who left Saturday’s game because of an illness, was held out of the starting lineup Sunday. … RHP Ryne Stanek (right hip) threw a bullpen before the game and will throw one more before making a minor league rehab appearance.
+Cash said Kiermaier remains on track to come off the injured list Wednesday. … INF Daniel Robertson (right knee) went 1 for 3 and started at SS in a rehab game with Triple-A Durham on Saturday.
+It was Robertson’s first game with Durham. … OF Avisail Garcia, who left Saturday’s game because of an illness, was held out of the starting lineup but was available off the bench, Cash said. … RHP Ryne Stanek (right hip) threw a bullpen before the game and will throw one more before making a minor league rehab appearance.
 Cash said Stanek could rejoin the Rays next weekend. … OF Tommy Pham (sprained right hand) was replaced by Mike Brosseau in the seventh.
-X-rays were negative.
+X-rays were negative and Cash said he hopes Pham will return Tuesday.

+Blue Jays: Toronto manager Charlie Montoyo said closer Ken Giles, a potential trade chip, was unavailable after pitching Saturday.
+Giles was on the injured list last month, then missed time again after the All-Star break.

 ROSTER REPORT